54skyxenon/54skyxenon.github.io/content/blog/recruiting-2021.md

 Both of my mentors were happy with my work, and my time in MathWorks ended on a good note.

 ## Microsoft
 They need no introduction, but overall I didn't have the best experience.
 Earlier in November the previous year, the in-person program was cancelled.
 I lived with my parents back in Los Angeles instead of with other interns at Microsoft's sprawling Redmond headquarters.
-So unfortunately, not much of [this](https://medium.com/@techie4good/microsoft-has-the-best-internship-of-all-time-633f7c251773).
+Unfortunately, not much of [this](https://medium.com/@techie4good/microsoft-has-the-best-internship-of-all-time-633f7c251773).

 My first impression was that Microsoft was **complex and bureaucratic**.
 There are four main engineering divisions and too many different teams under each of them for me to comprehend, even amongst my own organization.
 While Microsoft does have a reputation in tech for good work-life balance, this is not true if you are in an Azure team.

-There were no shortage of intern activities -- at times it could be overwhelming meeting so many new people and being exposed to so much talent.
+There were no shortage of intern activities -- at times it could be overwhelming meeting many new people and being exposed to so much talent.
 There are signature events like [Puzzle Day](https://puzzlehunt.azurewebsites.net/pd2021/play) that you can't miss out on.

 My intern project was to add Active Directory authentication to a service called Azure Database for PostgreSQL -- Flexible Server.
 What this means is that instead of authenticating on a PostgreSQL server with an email and password like usual, you could authenticate with your Microsoft organization account.
 It's like logging into a website using Facebook or Google instead of just a normal email.
 The scale of this project was a sizeable increase from my time at MathWorks, since instead of targeting a subset of MATLAB users, I was targeting billion-dollar enterprises that had contracts with Azure.